Description

 Trip logistics:

 Transportation: Nearby Cody, Casper, and Sheridan have airports serviced by Delta and United Airlines.
-You can also fly into neighboring Billings, Montana (where flights are often cheaper) and rent a car to drive to OCody.
+You can also fly into neighboring Billings, Montana (where flights are often cheaper) and rent a car to drive to Cody.

 Accommodations: We recommend staying at either a hotel or bread and breakfast in Cody.